 We can again identify regimes in the T-w parameter space representing the known two different states, i.e. damped oscillations (stable focus regime, state 1) and limit cycle behaviour (state 2).
-In figure 13 the case of damped oscillation is shown in both model simulations.
-Here, initial temperature of T = 220 K is used with a vertical velocity of $w = 0.01 \text{ m s}^{-1}$.
+In Fig. 13 the case of damped oscillation is shown in both model simulations.
+Here, initial temperature of T = 220 K is used with a vertical velocity of w = 0.01 m s-1.
 Green lines indicate the evolution in the complex model simulation, whereas blue lines represent the evolution in the reduced model.
 For the variables number and mass concentration, both models produce almost the same values.
-The

-595 onset of ice nucleation is shifted between the two models due to differently detailed representation of ice nucleation in both models.
+The onset of ice nucleation is shifted between the two models due to differently detailed representation of ice nucleation in both models.
 This leads to the difference in relative humidity values.
 Qualitatively, the models agree very well - the oscillation periods and the magnitudes of the damping are very similar.

-For the complex model simulations the environmental conditions change, i.e. temperature and pressure are decreasing due to adiabatic expansion.
+For the complex model simulations the environmental conditions change; i.e. temperature and pressure are decreasing due to adiabatic expansion.
 Thus, no steady state can be reached.
-The values for ice crystal number concentrations and relative humidity are slightly rising with time in the quasi steady state at the end of the simulation.
+The values for ice crystal number concentrations and relative humidity are slightly rising with time in the quasi-steady state at the end of the simulation.
 Ice crystal mass concentration is slightly decreasing.
-In figure 14, a case of limit cycle behaviour is shown.
-As in figure 13, green lines indicate the complex model simulations and the reduced model results are represented by blue lines, respectively.